James Beams (1958 - 2020) - Obituary

 January 18, 1958 - April 14, 2020

-"Jim", as he was known by all, passed away unexpectedly April 14, 2020.
-Jim was born January 18, 1958 in Springfield Illinois but spent most of his childhood into adulthood living in Springfield, Virginia where he was a graduate of Robert E Lee High School (Class of 1976) He was a son, brother, uncle, coach, co-worker and friend to so many.
+"Jim", as he was known by all, passed away unexpectedly April 14, 2020 at the age of 62.
+Jim was born January 18, 1958 in Springfield, Illinois but spent most of his childhood into adulthood living in Springfield, Virginia where he was a graduate of Robert E Lee High School (Class of 1976).
+He was a son, brother, uncle, coach, co-worker and friend to so many.
 Preceded in death by his parents Ray "Danny" and Shirley Beams.
 He is survived by his two sisters Nancy and Julie Beams; two nephews Randall and Chandler May and many friends.
-A Celebration of Life will be held on October 3, 2020 in Reston Virginia.
+A Celebration of Life will be held on October 3, 2020 in Reston, Virginia.

 Published in Daytona Beach News-Journal from Sep.
 26 to Sep.
 27, 2020.